sandervaneck/webshop/README.md

 stripe listen --forward-to localhost:3000/api/webhooks
 ```
 The CLI will print a webhook secret key to the console.
 Set `STRIPE_WEBHOOK_SECRET` to this value in your .`env.local` file.

+5. Move to next step (Adjust it to your Store, see below)

+## Adjust it to your Store

+5.1 Edit the products in [app/components/constants/Products.tsx](path/to/Products.tsx) to your ones
+5.2 Update the images in [app/public](path/to/public) to your images.
+5.3 Update the company info in [app/store/components/constants/Legal.tsx](path/to/Legal.tsx) to your company info
+5.4 Update the text for the about section in [app/store/components/constants/Texts.tsx](path/to/Texts.tsx) to your company info
+5.5 Update the function in [app/components/store/products/ItemList.tsx](path/to/ItemList.tsx) `const returnCategory = (category: string) => {}` to return the correct ones, given your categories